 This plan recognizes the existence of Aspen Acres in the Conservation Area.
 The plan recognizes the viability and desirably of this settlement area which was platted many years ago and is based on lot sizes that are not feasible for non-sewered building sites unless multiple lots are combined.
 Aspen Acres is surrounded by the Allegan State Game Area except on its east side and is afforded access by non-paved roads.
-The nearest fire station is more than five miles away.
 The inclusion of Aspen Acres in the Conservation Area is based on the premise that future development in Aspen Acres will follow the same policies that apply to the privately-owned parcels in the Conservation Area, which emphasize overall low development densities.
 In recognition of the existing status of Aspen Acres, somewhat less stringent development standards may be reasonable.